 This practical ½ – day Excel charts training course leads delegates through Excel’s charting and graphing tools.

-In order to do this course we recommend a skill level of >3 (we offer a free Skills Assessment to make sure you get the correct level of training).
+In order to do this course we also recommend a skill level of >3 (we offer a free Skills Assessment to make sure you get the correct level of training).

 This is a very hands-on, non-intimidating, course – delegates work through various exercises under the supervision, and with the help, of the facilitator to get to grips with the nuances of Excel’s charting tools.